Dates & Deadlines

 July 13.
 Access Fall 2021 Bill

-Students should use eSuite via NYU Albert to view and pay the spring semester bill and to invite others (e.g. parents) to be authorized payers.
+Students should use eSuite via NYU Albert to view and pay the fall semester bill and to invite others (e.g. parents) to be authorized payers.
 Financial Aid Recipients: Any NYU scholarships/grants that were offered should be listed as "anticipated aid" on your bill.
 Students planning to utilize federal loans should accept the amount they would like to borrow on NYU Albert and complete the required entrance counseling and master promissory note on studentaid.gov.